Jpt5832/blockly-Java-Generator/README.md

 # Blockly Java Programming Generator

 A modified version of Blockly configured for introductory Java programming courses.
 This tool is a great way to visually learn how Java programming works.
+Intended as an educational tool for all introductory level Java programmers!

 ## Purpose
 This version adds Java functionality to Blockly.
 Simple way to learn Java basics and generate java code.